groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Microsoft Excel Template (.xlt) are template files created with Microsoft Excel which is a spreadsheet application which comes as part of Microsoft Office suite.
-Microsoft Office 97-2003 supported creating new XLT files as well as opening these.
+Represents a Microsoft Excel Template (.xlt), which are template files created with Microsoft Excel, a spreadsheet application that comes as part of the Microsoft Office suite.
+Microsoft Office 97-2003 supported creating new XLT files as well as opening them.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/xlt